 - Rare immunological diseases:

-- Other genetic syndromes that may be associated with diabetes mellitus (e.g., )
+- Other genetic syndromes that are associated with diabetes mellitus (e.g., Down syndrome)

 Normal insulin physiology

-Action: Insulin has a variety of metabolic effects on the body, primarily contributing to the generation of energy reserves and glycemic control.
+Action: Insulin is an anabolic hormone with a variety of metabolic effects on the body, primarily contributing to the generation of energy reserves (cellular uptake and metabolism of nutrients) and glycemic control.

-- Carbohydrate metabolism: Insulin is the only hormone in the body that lowers the blood glucose level.
+- Carbohydrate metabolism: insulin is the only hormone in the body that directly lowers the blood glucose level.

 - Lipid metabolism: maintains a fat depot and has an antiketogenic effect

 - Genetic susceptibility and environmental triggers; (often associated with previous viral infection) → autoimmune response with production of autoantibodies, e.g., anti-glutamic acid decarboxylase antibody (anti-GAD), anti-islet cell cytoplasmic antibody (anti-ICA) → progressive destruction of β cells in the pancreatic islets → absolute insulin deficiency → decreased glucose uptake in the tissues